 Just make sure to waterproof stuff because the nylon pack and zipper are not waterproof themselves.

-Best for ample back support and extra storage.
+Best For: Paddlers looking for ample back support with extra storage.

-How to Choose the Best Kayak Seat for You
+How to Choose the Best Kayak Seat – Buyers Guide

 Can you improve the seat that’s already in your boat?
 It’s hard to make improvements that look good and perform well over the long term.